C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 ```

 ## How to use GPU-HC to solve a new polynomial problem
-There are two example problems provided in this repository: 5-point relative pose problem in (i) geometric and (ii) algebraic forms. <br />
+There are two example problems provided in this repository: 5-point relative pose problem in (i) geometric and (ii) algebraic forms.
+(To be updated...) <br />